-In fact, according to the Canadian Institute of Health Information, these accidents are the most common cause of injury, and they are increasing at rates faster than any other type of vehicle.
+In fact, according to the Canadian Institute of Health Information, ATV accidents are increasing at rates faster than any other type of vehicle.

 When someone has been injured in an ATV accident, they may be eligible for compensation.
-It is important to speak to a qualified Toronto ATV accidents lawyer that can help individuals get the full amount of compensation.
+It is important to speak to a qualified Toronto ATV accident lawyer who can help individuals get the full amount of compensation.

 According to the Off-Road Vehicles Act, an ATV can be considered as:

 - A dune buggy;